How to Start an LLC in New Jersey: Step-by-Step

 To tackle this monumental task, submit a Public Records Filing for New Business Entity to the New Jersey Division of Revenue.
 Corporations and limited partnerships use this form too.
 So to form an LLC, you will skip over some fields.

 You can complete and submit this form online, by mail, or by fax.
-Online filing is done through New Jersey’s Online Business Formation portal.
+Online filing is done through New Jersey’s Online Business Formation portal:

-New jersey business formation portal
+New Jersey business formation portal

 You will need to provide the following information:

-• LLC’s name
+• LLC’s name (must be unique)

 • Name and address of each LLC organizer